YMCA Partner in Wellness

 Divisions (each 5K and 10K): 6-8; 9-10; 11-12; 13-14; 15-18; 19-24; 25-29; 30-34; 35-39; 40-44; 45-49; 50-54; 55-59; 60-64; 65-69; 70-74; 75-79; 80+

-Athena/Clydesdale: We regret that these special weight-based divisions have been discontinued due to low participation.
-Further, because we allow competitors to switch run distances mid-event, the race timing software does not allow us to set-up such divisions.
+Athena/Clydesdale: We regret that because we allow competitors to switch run distances mid-event, the race timing software does not allow us to set-up weight-based divisions.

 How you can help